ullahsamee/competition_metrics/README.md

 bash extract_pae_iptm.sh
 ```

-This will generate a CSV file containing iPTM and PAE values for all designs.
+This will generate a CSV file containing iPTM, PAE, PLL for all designs.

 ### Step 4: Rank Designs